 - Basic principles of rendering using powerful graphics accelerators, OpenGL Shading Language.

 - Structure and functions of graphics API.

 - Coordinate systems, transformations.

-- Display lists, Vertex buffer objects, lightning.
+- Vertex buffer objects, vertex array objects, lighting, materials.

 - Texturing, multitexturing.